 What is Realized Gain?

 Realized gain is a gain earned by selling an asset at a price higher than the original purchase price.
-When an asset is sold at a higher price than its original purchase price, a realized gain is achieved which results in an increase in the current assets.
+When an asset is sold at a higher price than its original purchase price, a realized gain is achieved, which increases the current assets.
 This gain is taxable since the seller benefits out of the transaction, whereas an unrealized gain is not taxable since it is valued at the fair market value.
 Only when the asset has been sold, the gain is realized until then it is unrealized.

 Components of Realized Gain